000deepak/demoProject/flow.md

 - request received
 - mdmId is -99 and not blanck -> set as ""

-## 2.cds check
+## cds check
-if sourcesSystem is ATHENA && is epms record get requestJson get configJson duplicateCheck
+- if sourcesSystem is ATHENA && isEpmsRecord
+    - get requestJson
+    - get configJson
+    - duplicateCheck

-cdsCheck true then continue
+- cdsCheck true then continue
-else normal flow
+    - else normal flow

-check if batch is null
+- check if batch is null
-if not set batckId, processStartTime and channel to BatchmetaData
+    - if not set batckId, processStartTime and channel to BatchmetaData

 ## data validation : DV check
 ### a. manadatory check | isBlank fail